arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/datasheet/datasheet.md

   | Motors                | High precision with hall effect encoder, Up to 13 cm/s                                               |
   | Extensions            | Servo motor, I2C Grove, Qwiic, Lego® Technic, M3 Screws                                              |

+### Related Accessories (Included)

+- Cable USB-A to USB-C®

 ### Controllers

+Alvik comes with two main microcontrollers:

+ - At the core of the robot there is the STM32 Arm® Cortex®-M4 that controls all the sensors and actuators.
+ - At the top a Nano ESP32 acts like the main controller and can communicate with the STM32 through a set of dedicated APIs.

 | **Controllers**     | **Product page**                                                                                           | **Datasheet**                                                               |
 | ------------------- | ---------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------- |